Ghostbusters: The Video Game: Other versions

-The Wii, PlayStation 2, and PSP versions differ slightly from the Xbox 360, PlayStation 3, and Windows versions.
+The PlayStation 2, PSP, and Wii versions differ slightly from the PlayStation 3, Windows, and Xbox 360 versions.
 In addition to the cartoon-like graphics and the E10+ rating, the Wii version uses the Wii Remote for gameplay.
 Visual aspects of the interface are relocated, such as placing the Proton Pack's temperature meter as a HUD element instead of on the backpack.
-In the Wii, PlayStation 2, and PSP versions, the player "slams" a ghost by initiating a Simon Says-type game with the ghost, and the player is given the option to play as a man or woman.
+In the PlayStation 2, PSP, and Wii versions, the player "slams" a ghost by initiating a Simon Says-type game with the ghost, and the player is given the option to play as a man or woman.

 The DS version shares the same plot, but its gameplay differs in that it is in a squad-based tactical style, with driving sections and RPG elements.
 The player controls the original cast rather than an unnamed rookie.

 Multiplayer

 The PlayStation 3 and Xbox 360 versions feature an online multiplayer mode.
 Players can play online with up to three others in a variety of missions outside of the main storyline.
 These missions include capturing as many ghosts as possible in a limited period of time or attempting to defend ghost disruptors as they are charged up.
 The Wii version is the only platform to feature offline multiplayer, with the entire single-player mission playable by two players in a split-screen mode.
 An adversarial multiplayer suite was advertised for the Wii version as well, but it is not in the final release.
 In December 2012, after three years of online gameplay, Atari shut the PlayStation 3 servers down for the online modes.
 Atari cited the declining online gameplay as the main reason for shutting down the servers.